Content is king.

 Tips for Writing for Search Engines

 - Word count– When it comes to search engines, the more words the better.
-The average word count of top ranked searches is 2,416 words.
-This is where the fine line of between quantity and quality come into play.
-Search engines assume pages with more words are of higher-quality, with more research and effort.
+The average word count of top-ranked searches is 2,416 words.
+This is where the fine line between quantity and quality comes into play.
+Search engines assume pages with more words are of higher quality, with more research and effort.
 However, use caution with focusing on word counts.
 Repetitive content will flag search engines which can result in penalties.

 - Use tools- After you’ve written your content (and proofread!!!!!!!!) submitting your site to be indexed with Google Webmasters will help it show up in search results faster.